Chart Color Schemes

 Ferny Grove features high concentrations of family households, with a higher-than-average median household size

-Family households account for 82.7% of all households, including 39.2% couples with children, 30.4% couples without children, and 12.5% single parent families.
-Non-family households constitute the remaining 17.3%, with lone person households at 15.9% and group households comprising 1.3% of the total.
-The median household size is 2.8 people, larger than the Greater Brisbane average of 2.7.
+Family households comprise 82.7% of all households, including 39.2% couples with children, 30.4% couples without children, and 12.5% single parent families.
+Non-family households account for 17.3%, with lone person households at 15.9% and group households making up 1.3%.
+The median household size is 2.8 people, which is larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households